How to write a business case study that wins clients 13 February 2026

 What is the best format for a good case study?

-The best format for a business case study is the one that works best for your brand, your marketing strategy and channels.
-Three key types of case study formats are classic challenge, solution and benefits, or story-based, more narrative-focused and defined by the messaging, or conversational, which merges elements of the first two.
+The best format for a business case study is the one that works best for your brand, your copywriting strategy and your chosen marketing channels.
+Three key types of case study formats are the classic challenge, solution and benefits structure, story-based, more narrative-focused and defined by the messaging, or conversational, which merges elements of the first two.

 What is the best process for writing a case study?